QOGE/SAOGEN/README.md

 SAOGEN is an **experimental research and coordination framework**.
 Participation involves **no guaranteed returns, revenue, profits, or economic benefits**.
-The SAOGE token is designed solely for **governance participation** in an experimental ecosystem.
+The SAOGEN token is designed solely for **governance participation** in an experimental ecosystem.
 Any potential future benefits (including revenue participation) are **highly speculative, entirely contingent on future decentralized community decisions**, and **not assured in any way**.

 This project is **not**:
 - An investment opportunity